signag/Hybrid-Car-Consumption-Monitor/docs/influxDBDataSchema.md

 |tripsElectricChargeCycles                  | Number of trips associated with an elecric charge cycle.<br/>An "electric charge cycle" is a completed charging process where all preceeding trips where purely electric.<br/>This is the basis for calculation of electric energy consumption for purely electric trips.
 |mileageTotal                               | Total mileage (km) within the month
 |mileageElectric                            | Mileage for purely electric trips within the month
-|mileageElectricChargeCycles                | Meleage (km) for all (purely electric) trips associated with electric charge cycles
+|mileageElectricChargeCycles                | Mileage (km) for all (purely electric) trips associated with electric charge cycles
 |traveltimeTotal                            | Total travel time (h) within the month.
 |traveltimeElectric                         | Total travel time (h) for purely electric trips within the month.
 |fuelConsumed                               | Fuel consumed (l) within the month.
 |electricEnergyConsumedTotal                | Total electric energy (kWh) consumed within the month according to the car display.
 |electricEnergyConsumedElectric             | Electric energy (kWh) consumed for purely electric trips according to the car display
-|electricEnergyConsumedElectricChargeCycles | Electric energgy (kWh) consumed for trips associated with electic charge cycles according to the car display.
+|electricEnergyConsumedElectricChargeCycles | Electric energgy (kWh) consumed for trips associated with electric charge cycles according to the car display.
 |chargeCyclesTotal                          | Total number of charging cycles within the month.
 |chargeCyclesElectric                       | Total number of electric charge cycles within the month.
 |electricEnergyChargedTotal                 | Total electric energy (kWh) charged within the month.